All Episodes

 A lot of places have fences.

-Good fences make good names.
+Good fences make good nakers.

-Buck Saxon in for Rush.
+Buck Sexton in for Rush.

 More coming.

-Buck Sexton here in for Rush on the Rush Limbaugh Show.
+Buck Sexton here in for Rush on the Rush Limbaugh show.

 We are joined now by my friend John Schindler.

-He is a writer with the Observer, the New York Observer.
+Currently, he is a writer with the Observer, the New York Observer.

-You can go to Observer.com to read his latest.
+You can go to observer.com to read his latest.

-We're talking about Hillary and Russia.
+We talk about Hillary in Russia.

 John, great to have you as always.